AA-Turner/pygame-ce/docs/reST/ref/camera.rst

    want into this function.
 More about backends in :func:`get_backends()`.

-   .. versionchangedold:: 2.0.3 Option to explicitly select backend
+   .. versionchanged:: 2.0.3 Option to explicitly select backend

    .. ## pygame.camera.init ##